mohitrajain/wire-docs/src/developer/reference/conversation.md

 ## Contact requests

 If `$WIRE_USER` is in a team, all other team members are implicitly connected to it.
-So for the users in your team, you don't have to do anything here.
+So for the users in your team, you don’t have to do anything here.

 TODO: contact requests to users not on the team.